fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 There are though a few things that _could_ change the picture:
 - Merchants (including their customers), are probably interested in _any_ standard payment solution if it is good enough
-- The ability to support account-2-account payments like SEPA instant have so far not happened in a big way with the proprietary solutions
+- Account-2-account payment schemes like SEPA instant, currently have very limited support for consumers and merchants (C2B)

 This is the primary rationale for [FIDO Web Pay](https://fido-web-pay.github.io/), which is a combination of a Browser-resident (built-in) payment application, FIDO, and EMV.